beckluca1/NeuronalNet/README.md

 ## About

-NeuronalNet is going to be a small neural network that recognizes symbols drawn by a user.
+NeuronalNet is going to be a small neural network that recognizes symbols uploaded by a user.
 These users can interact with it on a small website which is based on [Microsoft's Blazor framework](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor).
 Beside Blazor for the frontend, we will use